jjaammees/Y8jjaammees.github.io/_posts/2017-12-09-Blog-12/Fuze-11.md

 <table>
   <tr>
     <td>Starting point:</td>
-    <td>Me and my partner started using the electronic component kit which is about using wires and led lights.
-See picture below.</td>
+    <td>Me and my partner started using the electronic component kit which is about using wires and led lights. </td>
   </tr>
   <tr>
     <td>Target for this lesson?</td>